RobotLocomotion/drake/drake/doc/reviewable.rst

 semantics of discussion resolution are a little tricky:

-When a reviewer creates a new comment, the reviewer's disposition toward the thread may be "satisfied", discussing", or "blocking".
+When a reviewer creates a new comment, the reviewer's disposition toward the thread may be "satisfied", "discussing", or "blocking".
 Reviewers should:

 * Use **satisfied** to indicate that no action is required of the author.
 * Use **discussing** to indicate that a response is required, but the author